s-banks/java-fundamentals-review/README.md

 2. Create a class named **Pet** inside of `java`.

-    - The class should define three instance properties.
+    - The class should define three fields.
 One of type `int` named `age`, one of type `boolean` named `isRescue`, and one of type `String` named `name`.
-These properties should not be accessible outside the **Pet** class.
+These fields should not be accessible outside the **Pet** class.
-    - Add a constructor method that takes in three parameters of the types above and sets `age` ,`isRescue`, and `name` properties based on the passed arguments.
+    - Add a constructor method that has three parameters of the types above and sets `age` ,`isRescue`, and `name` properties based on the respective parameters.
     - If the passed `name` argument is `null`, the constructor should throw an `IllegalArgumentException`.
-    - Write a getter and setter for all three properties.
+    - Write getters and settes for all three fields.

 3. Create a class named **Cat** inside of `java` that inherits from **Pet**.

-    - Add a protected instance property named `color` that is a String.
-This property represents the color of each instance of **Cat**.
+    - Add a private field named `color` that is a String.
+This field represents the color of each instance of **Cat**.
-    - Write the constructor on **Cat** that defines 4 parameters: the age of the cat, a boolean indicating whether the cat is a rescue, what the cat's name is, and the color of the cat.
-The corresponding properties of the object should be set based on the arguments passed to the constructor.
+    - Write the constructor on **Cat** that has 4 parameters: the age of the cat, a boolean indicating whether the cat is a rescue, what the cat's name is, and the color of the cat.
+The corresponding fields of the object should be set based on the arguments passed to the constructor.
      (Hint: use of the super constructor may be useful here)
-    - Write a getter and setter on the **Cat** class for the `color` property.
+    - Write a getter and setter on the **Cat** class for the `color` field.

 4. Create a class named **Dog** inside of `java` that also inherits from **Pet**.

-   - Add a protected instance property named `breed` that is a String.
-This property represents the breed of each instance of **Dog**.
+   - Add a private field named `breed` that is a String.
+This field represents the breed of each instance of **Dog**.
-   - Write the constructor on **Dog** that defines 4 parameters: the age of the dog, a boolean indicating whether the dog is a rescue, what the dog's name is, and the breed of the dog.
-The corresponding properties of the object should be set based on the arguments passed to the constructor.
+   - Write the constructor on **Dog** that has 4 parameters: the age of the dog, a boolean indicating whether the dog is a rescue, what the dog's name is, and the breed of the dog.
+The corresponding fields of the object should be set based on the arguments passed to the constructor.
      (Hint: use of the super constructor may be useful here)
    - Write a getter and setter on the **Dog** class for the `breed` property.